5 Programmer-Defined Datatypes

 An instance of a transparent structure type prints like a call to the constructor, so that it shows the structures field values.
 A transparent structure type also allows reflective operations, such as struct? and struct-info, to be used on its instances (see Reflection and Dynamic Evaluation).

 Structure types are opaque by default, because opaque structure instances provide more encapsulation guarantees.
 That is, a library can use an opaque structure to encapsulate data, and clients of the library cannot manipulate the data in the structure except as allowed by the library.

 5.5 Structure Comparisons

 A generic equal? comparison automatically recurs on the fields of a transparent structure type, but equal? defaults to mere instance identity for opaque structure types:

 (struct lead (width height))

 > (define slab (lead 1 2))

 > (equal? slab (lead 1 2))

-To support instances comparisons via equal? without making the structure type transparent, you can use the #:methods keyword, gen:equal+hash, and implement three methods:
+To support instances comparisons via equal? without making the structure type transparent, you can use the #:property keyword, prop:equal+hash, and then a list of three functions: